TomasTeixeira2003/EP2520-BNSS/stockholm/README.md

     cd ..
     ```

-    Use the web UI to add a new realm, a new Client for Nextcloud and a new User that will be able to log in. - https://www.keycloak.org/docs/latest/server_admin/index.html
+    Use the web UI to add a new realm, a new Client for Nextcloud and a new User that will be able to log in. - <https://www.keycloak.org/docs/latest/server_admin/index.html>

-    Admin account for Keycloak is defined in the KEYCLOAK_ADMIN, KEYCLOAK_ADMIN_PASSWORD environment variables
+    Admin account for Keycloak is defined in the `KEYCLOAK_ADMIN`, `KEYCLOAK_ADMIN_PASSWORD` environment variables

-5. Start the NextCloud service
+6. Start the NextCloud service

     ```bash
     cd nextcloud